 7. No workflow built for anonymous users

-This means that 93% of your website traffic is simply draining away!
-Out of this huge chunk of traffic that you ignored focusing your attention towards, a large chunk comprises anonymous users.
+It means that 93% of your website traffic is simply draining away!
+Out of this massive chunk of traffic that you ignored focusing your attention towards, a large chunk comprises anonymous users.

 All of these can be set inside your automation workflow. 🙂

-The crux is that with marketing automation, you can nurture even those users who are adamant on not submitting any information.
-That’s why not creating workflows for anonymous users is a huge mistake that allows these potential users to slip-away from your hands.
+The crux is that with marketing automation, you can nurture even those users who are adamant about not submitting any information.
+That’s why not creating workflows for anonymous users is a huge mistake that allows these potential users to slip away from your hands.